MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsUnassignedNumberTreatment.md

 New-CsTeamsUnassignedNumberTreatment -Identity TR1 -Pattern "^\+1555333\d{4}$" -TargetType Announcement -Target $Fid.Guid -TreatmentPriority 2
 ```
 This example creates a treatment that will route all calls to the number range +1 (555) 333-0000 to +1 (555) 333-9999 to the announcement service,
 where the audio file MainAnnouncement.wav will be played to the caller.
-The audio file will be repeated until the caller hangs up.

 ### Example 3